 Treatments & How Nutrition Impacts Diarrhea

 Treating diarrhea depends on its underlying cause.
-There are many available treatments for diarrhea that may be recommended by your vet depending on a variety of factors.
+There are many available treatments for diarrhea that may be recommended by your veterinarian depending on a variety of factors.
 However, nutrition plays a key role in managing this condition.

 In cases where food allergies are a concern, a series of nutritional trials may be necessary to determine the cat's ideal meal plan.
 Hydrolyzed foods or novel protein foods are commonly recommended for these cats.